-With the advancement of a wide variety of environmental initiatives across many City departments, the City is developing a strategic Environmental Sustainability Plan (ESP) to incorporate the City’s various environmental goals and objectives and supporting programs and policies into an overarching strategy that will provide a clear and flexible framework to help guide future decisions and ensure the long term resiliency and sustainability of the community.
+With the advancement of a wide variety of environmental initiatives across many City departments, the City is developing a strategic Environmental Sustainability Plan (ESP).
+This Plan will incorporate the City’s various environmental goals and objectives and supporting programs and policies into an overarching strategy that will provide a clear and flexible framework to help guide future decisions and ensure the long term resiliency and sustainability of the community.

 The ESP will be developed around five key themes, which include:

 Extensive research, feedback and information collected since 2019 has been distilled into a draft ESP, which was presented to Council on July 12, 2021.
 Staff will refine the draft Plan over the summer and bring a final draft for community feedback in fall 2021.
 View the July 2021 draft Environmental Sustainability Plan below.

 The final draft ESP will be presented this fall to the community.
 Feedback from the public, stakeholders and focus groups will help to ensure that the ESP has captured community’s values and vision for environmental sustainability.
 Watch for opportunities to provide your feedback in this upcoming engagement process.

 An online engagement portal at letstalkcoquitlam.ca/enviroplan offers updates on the project, a timeline, resources and documents, contact information and more.
 Sign up at letstalkcoquitlam.ca for updates on the Environmental Sustainability Plan.

 The first phase of the ESP project began in May 2019 and involved cross-department staff engagement to confirm and refine the key themes for the ESP, and to identify the City’s strengths, weaknesses and opportunities in relation to these themes.
 Phase I included an internal document analysis, an inter-municipal survey, and assembling information on the environmental planning and programs of similar municipalities within the Lower Mainland region.